yalmip/yalmip.github.io/_posts/2020-10-02-nonlinearglobalsdp.md

 *         0% spent in upper heuristics (0 candidates tried)
 ````

-Yet another use is to use it as a trick to create a local solver.Just run it with any nonlinear solver until SDP feasible, and then terminate by setting lower bound target to negative infinity.
-Note in the display below that in the root node, [fmincon](/solver/fmincon) fails to even find a feasile solution to the SDP relaxed problem, and then no cuts can be generated.
-THe SDP-feasible solution is actually found by heuristics for thi particular eample.
+Yet another application is to use it as a trick to create a local nonlinear SDP solver.
+Just run it with any nonlinear solver until SDP feasible, and then terminate by setting lower bound target to negative infinity.
+Note in the display below shows that in the root node, [fmincon](/solver/fmincon) fails to even find a feasible solution to the SDP relaxed problem, and then no cuts can be generated.
+THe SDP-feasible solution is actually found by heuristics for this particular example.

 ````matlab
 sdpvar x y